-The recipient of the award will receive an honorarium of $5,000, give an award lecture during the AACR Annual Meeting 2019 in Atlanta, Georgia (March 30-April 3, 2019), and will be provided support for the winner and a guest to attend the AACR Annual Meeting 2019.
+The recipient of the award will receive an honorarium of $5,000, give an award lecture during the AACR Annual Meeting 2020 in San Diego, California, and will be provided support for the winner and a guest to attend the AACR Annual Meeting 2020.

 Learn more about Dr. Jane Cooke Wright